Eyepan/scoopman/README.md

 If you don't have a C++ compiler you can download the latest release from https://github.com/Eyepan/scoopman/releases
 1. Copy the file `pacman.exe` to `~\scoop\shims`

-I can add any and all functionality that is required.
-You can also install Scoop from https://scoop.sh

 # USAGE INSTRUCTIONS